Financial Market Roundup

-The global economy continues to experience an economic slowdown in response to the pressures spurred by the disruptions from Russia’s invasion of Ukraine, high inflation, increasingly restrictive monetary policy from the United States and the Eurozone’s central banks, and China’s COVID-19 lockdowns.
+The global economy continues to experience an economic slowdown in response to the pressures spurred by the disruptions from Russia’s invasion of Ukraine, high inflation, and increasingly restrictive monetary policy from the United States and the Eurozone’s central banks.
 Inflation in many developed nations and growth concerns have kept investors on edge.
-The most recent domestic Consumer Price Index (CPI) print, detailing September inflation, illustrated year-over-year inflation at 8.2%, well above the U.S. Federal Reserve’s 2.00% mandate.
-The Eurozone has similar inflationary pressures, with headline year-over-year inflation at 10.7%.
+The most recent domestic Consumer Price Index (CPI) report, detailing January’s inflation, illustrated year-over-year inflation at 6.4%, well above the U.S. Federal Reserve’s 2.00% mandate and 20 basis points higher than market expectations.
+The Eurozone has similar inflationary pressures, with headline year-over-year inflation at 8.6% in January.

-Specifically, the S&P 500 Index rose 8.1% in October.
-The blue-chip Dow Jones Industrial Average increased by 14.1%.
-The tech heavy NASDAQ Composite was up by 3.9%.
-International stocks were mixed with the MSCI All Country World Index of developing and developed market stocks up 6.1% in October.
-The MSCI Emerging Market Index fell by 3.1% in October.
-The MSCI EAFE Index of developed international equities was up 5.4% in October.
+Looking at performance, the S&P 500 Index fell 2.5% in February.
+The blue-chip Dow Jones Industrial Average fell by 3.9%.
+The tech heavy NASDAQ Composite fell by 1.0%.
+International stocks were also lower with the MSCI All Country World Index of developing and developed market stocks down 2.8% in February.
+The MSCI Emerging Market Index fell by 6.5% in February.
+The MSCI EAFE Index of developed international equities was down 2.1% in February.

 On December 14th Specifically, investors digested worsening projections despite positive Q3 & Q4 2022 GDP figures of 2.6% and 3.5%.
 Specifically, investors digested worsening projections despite positive Q3 & Q4 2022 GDP figures of 2.6% and 3.5%.